MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-server-ps/sharepoint-server/Get-SPEnterpriseSearchMetadataCrawledProperty.md

 $crawledProp.GetMappedManagedProperties()
 ```

-This example returns the mappings of an specific crawled property in the PeopleSearch_Scope metadata category for the default search service application.
+This example returns the mappings of a specific crawled property in the PeopleSearch_Scope metadata category for the default search service application.

 ## PARAMETERS